mikrodev/Documentation/docs/IEC104-Application-Notes.md

 AT+OPTION=8,< ANALOG EVENT MULTIPLIER >

-analog event multiplier on the command line, analog log recorded when there is no connection, it allows to operate on the threshold values of the values.
+Analog event multiplier on the command line, analog log recorded when there is no connection, it allows to operate on the threshold values of the values.
 Values written here are from 0 if set differently, when there is no connection, the event threshold is multiplied by the coefficient here.

 For example;